 Mazda Roadpacer AP

-It’s always a bit jarring to see a plebeian family sedan being repurposed as a luxury flagship by another automaker.
-Consider the rebodied Dodge Aspen known as the Monteverdi Sierra, or the official Spanish government vehicle of the 1970s, a Dodge Dart known as the Barreiros.
+It’s always a bit jarring to see a plebeian family sedan being repurposed as a luxury flagship by another automaker, like the rebodied Dodge Aspen known as the Monteverdi Sierra.
 Here we have a Holden Belmont/Premier/Kingswood with Mazda badges slapped on so that Mazda could compete with the Toyota Century, Nissan President and Mitsubishi Debonair.
 Only, Mazda didn’t take the easy way out and put their badge on just anything.
 They had to make their mark more strongly than that, even if from outside you couldn’t tell.

 The 1975 Mazda Roadpacer AP (short for anti-pollution) was the only GM vehicle ever brought to market with a rotary engine (sorry, Chevy Monza, it wasn’t meant to be).
 Mazda’s USP at the time was rotary engines, which they put in everything from coupes to pickup trucks to even busses, and they felt their flagship sedan should also get in on that high-revving, low-displacement action.
 So, HJ-series Holden Premiers – the most upscale of the short-wheelbase Holdens – were sent on boats to Japan without their standard 3.3 six.
 That cavernous engine bay was [barely] filled with a 1.3 twin-rotor 13B rotary engine.
 Added niceties over the Premier included a dictation system, audio controls for rear-seat passengers, and speed-activated central locking, as well as fender-mounted mirrors.
 There was also an available fridge!